Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Restarted SGD finding Second Order Stationary Points

 \section{Restarted SGD finding Second Order Stationary Points}

 Here, we formally prove \pref{thm:sgdsecondorder}.
 We formally instantiate \pref{alg:restartedsgd} here.
 One may notice a slight difference in \pref{alg:restartedsgd} vs the algorithm of \citet{fang2019sharp}: we artificially inject bounded noise at a particular scale $\tilde{\sigma}$.
 This ensures we can escape saddle points that are in the $F(\vecW_0)$-sublevel set $\cL_{F,F(\vecW_0)}$.
-Note we may not be able to escape saddle points that are not in $\cL_{F,F(\vecW_0)}$, but that does not matter thanks to our framework \pref{thm:generalframework}.
+Note we may not be able to escape saddle points that are not in $\cL_{F,F(\vecW_0)}$, but that does not matter thanks to our framework \pref{thm:generalframework}, which effectively lets us consider only behavior within $\cL_{F, F(\vecW_0)}$.
 Also note a practitioner can find such a noise scaling $\tilde{\sigma}$ (depending on suboptimality at initialization $F(\vecW_0)$) via appropriate cross-validation.

 The general proof strategy here is similar to the way we adapted the proof of \citet{jin2017escape} in \pref{sec:perturbedgdproofs}.
 Namely, we use the self-bounding regularity conditions to control the derivatives of $F$ in appropriate neighborhoods of the $F(\vecW_0)$-sublevel set $\cL_{F,F(\vecW_0)}$.